JeremieV/feed/README.md

   - scroll to top when going to next or previous page
   - renamed to OpenFeed
   - changed meta & readme

-More recent changes:

-- added feed pages, where you can see description, icon, items from url
-- added subscribe button